The Removed: Plot summary

-It is then revealed Sanders, Dr. Detrick and a tech guy are watching through CCTV and the gas is actually a chemical weapon and being tested on behalf of Senator Davis.
+It is then revealed Sanders, Dr. Detrick and a tech guy are watching through CCTV and the gas is actually a chemical weapon being tested on behalf of Senator Davis.

-The surviving group are trapped in the dining area where Ty begins showing signs of infection.
-Riley bravely goes into the hall to retrieve Keisha's phone and is almost killed by Amanda as she does but it is broken.
+The surviving group are trapped in the dining area, where Ty begins to show signs of infection.
+Riley bravely goes into the hall to retrieve Keisha's phone but is almost killed by Amanda as she does, but the phone is broken.
 The group then decide to make a break for the rec room and climb into the air ducts to reach the roof but Ty vomits up blood and attacks.
-As the group run from Ty Amanda attacks Killian and rips out his throat killing him.
+As the group run from Ty, Amanda attacks Killian and rips out his throat killing him.
 Ty in turn grabs Amanda and viciously snaps her neck.

 In the rec room Lacie climbs into the air duct closely followed by Riley only for Ty to attack Jake and they begin to fight.
-Ty gains the upper hand and strangles Jake but Riley saves him by striking Ty in the head before he pushes her away allowing Jake to kill Ty only for it to be revealed that Jake has turned, he viciously stabs Riley to death and follows Lacie to the roof.
+Ty gains the upper hand and strangles Jake but Riley saves him by striking Ty in the head before he pushes her away, allowing Jake to kill Ty, only for it to be revealed that Jake has turned, he viciously stabs Riley to death and follows Lacie to the roof.
 Soon a team of soldiers arrive to clean up, Lacie believes she is safe but suddenly turns and attacks and is killed.

-Senator Davis and Sanders are shown to be very happy with the trial and it's results explaining the chemical can be used against enemies to make them aggressive and turn on each other and is much better than their previous attempt that resulted in the AIDS epidemic.
+Senator Davis and Sanders are shown to be very happy with the trial and its results explaining the chemical can be used against enemies to make them aggressive and turn on each other and is much better than their previous attempt that resulted in the AIDS epidemic.

 The movie ends with the bodies all being incinerated and another flyer being hung up in Lacie's college dorm asking for test subjects.